Edb83/snake/README.md

 - Satisfying audio and visual feedback
 - To have a reason to keep playing

-#### As a site owner I want:
+#### As a developer/site owner I want:

 - To be able to customise the look and feel of the game easily

 Several individuals contributed to testing the game and provided feedback on its gameplay, responsiveness and aesthetics at various points in development.
+A snippet of their feedback:

+> Very smooth.
+Love the retro stuff.
+This game was as good as it got when I started gaming as a kid.
+Swipe controls amazingly responsive on my iPhone X, very playable and very enjoyable.
+Nice bit of wit at the end about how disappointing my performance was :laughing:

 <span id="ux-wireframes"></span>